-I’ve recently been on a bit of a young adult reading kick, which is why, over the past week, I’ve accumulated an embarrassingly large stack of YA travel books.
+I’ve recently been on a bit of a young adult reading kick, which is why, over the past week, I’ve accumulated a giant stack of YA travel books.
 I love young adult travelogues.
 They’re an escape through unique, (often) breathtaking and dramatic storytelling.
 And I feel a different experience when I step into each journey.

 So without further ado, here are 20 YA travel books for the adventurer in you.

 I first read Jenna Evan Welch’s novel, Love & Gelato, while on a road trip to San Antonio (not exactly Venice, but definitely the closest you’ll get in Texas).
-Welch uses simple, evocative writing to build up a feel good romance.
+Welch uses simple, evocative writing to build up a feel-good romance.
 Love & Luck, her second novel, follows a brother and sister’s mayhem-filled tour through Ireland.
 I love how Welch mixed in snippets of a laugh-out-loud guidebook, Ireland For The Heartbroken (seriously, can I get a copy of this?), into Addie’s story.
 I’m only about three chapters into Love & Luck, right now, but the warm, bubbly feelings have already emerged.
 And let’s just say, I’m drowning in (shamrock-shaped) charm.
 Update: I finished reading Love & Luck and I’m happy to report, this is now one of my all-time favorite YA travel novels.
 I enjoyed it even more than Love & Gelato.

-I’m current halfway through this book and oh my goodness, I think I’m in love.
+I’m currently halfway through this book and oh my goodness, I think I’m in love.
 I just want to take a plane and make a break for Europe right now.
 13 Little Blue Envelopes follows Ginny Blackstone, a young girl backpacking through Europe based on letters sent by her eccentric aunt.
 Here’s the catch: her aunt is dead.
 I love how Maureen Johnson gives us hints of Aunt Peg’s personality, makes us fall in love with her wild, I-don’t-care nature, without Aunt Peg ever making a physical appearance.
-One of the must read YA travel books, 13 Little Blue Envelopes will immediately send you to all the places you dream about.
+One of the must-read YA travel books, 13 Little Blue Envelopes will immediately send you to all the places you dream about.
 Update: Yes.
 Yes.
 Yes.
 I think I love everything by Maureen Johnson.

 The premise of There You’ll Find Me is unlike any other YA novel I’ve ever seen.
 Finley Sinclair isn’t a damsel in distress.
 She knows what she wants in life and where she is going.
 Career driven, creative, Finley only loses her spark when she hears about the death of her older brother.
 Then, Finley journeys to Ireland, following her brother’s travel log.
 This is where her brother felt closest to God and where Finley tries to seek what he found.
 Jenny Jones weaves a beautiful tale around one single question – how do you forgive God?

 I’m rereading all of Stephanie Perkins novels right now.
 I just reread Lola and the Boy Next Door (my favorite book by her) and now, I’m picking up all the France feels with Anna and The French Kiss.
-While the title sounds like a lusty, hormonal driven, steamy romance, Anna and The French Kiss is anything but that.
+While the title sounds like a lusty, hormonal driven, steamy romance, Anna And The French Kiss is anything but that.
 Cute as a button, the characters, Anna and Etienne, are so incredibly lovable (Update: I reread this book and just now realized how disconcerting Anna and Etienne’s relationship is.
 Their relationship depicts a very weird lesson: actual cheating on your partner isn’t okay, but thinking about it is.
 That idea is wrong on so many levels.
 I no longer stand by this book).
 And Stephanie Perkins elegantly sweeps you through the famous French attractions.
-Seriously, everytime I read this novel, I imagine that I’m on a whirlwind tour of Paris (this much is still true.
+Seriously, every time I read this novel, I imagine that I’m on a whirlwind tour of Paris (this much is still true.
 I’ll admit to that).

 The title of this book is so sassy and angry, I know I’m going to love the female lead in this novel.
 A comedy of errors, Airports, Exes, and Other Things I’m Over is one of the top YA travel books I’m looking forward to reading the most this month.
 I can totally imagine Sari sitting in the airport with a “stank face” (the immortal words of Kelly Clarkson – I can’t imagine The Voice without her), fed up with the crazy situation she’s somehow straddled in.